LondonTrustMedia/downtime_alert/README.md

     1. Detect proxy/VPN failure.
 3. Third launch of the monitor.
     1. Detect proxy/VPN failure.
 Assume service is down and start alerting.

+In addition, SOCKS proxies and VPNs can be checked for speed issues.
+You set an SLO of, say, 1.5MB/s or higher for 70% of connections, and if the performance drops below that you start getting alerts in the same way as if there was a failure.